cap-js/docs/java/cds-data.md

 - entities must include full set of primary keys
 - names of the elements must match the elements of the entity type
-- associations must be represented as [nested Structures and associations](/java/cds-data#nested-structures-and-associations) according to the association cardinality.
+- associations must be represented as [nested structures and associations](/java/cds-data#nested-structures-and-associations) according to the associations` cardinalities.

 The [delta representation](/java/working-with-cql/query-api#deep-update-delta) of collections is also supported.
 Results of the CQN statements fulfill these conditions if the type [that comes with the result](/java/working-with-cql/query-execution#introspecting-the-row-type) is used instead of the entity type.